oracle-devrel/oci-devops-examples/oci-coderepo-examples/oci-devops-coderepo-with-gitlab/README.md

 - Create a policy (Ensure to create it under the ROOT of tenancy) for the dynamic groups with below policy statement.

 ```
-Allow dynamic-group mr-devops-policy-checker-dg-connection to read secret-family in compartment <compartment name>
+Allow dynamic-group <NAME OF THE DG> to read secret-family in compartment <compartment name>
+Allow dynamic-group <NAME OF THE DG> to use devops-connection in compartment <compartment name>

 ```